SoftwareSecurityLab/ElGamal/README.md

 ### `checkSecurity()`
 * **Returns:** boolean

-This method check the ElGamal engine against the 'security level' and if it satisfies the conditions then it will returns true and turns on the engine otherwise it will returns false and don't let you to use secure methods.
+This method checks the ElGamal engine against the *security level* and if it satisfies the conditions then it will returns true and activates the engine otherwise it will returns false and don't let you to use secure methods.

 ### `initialize([lengthOfOrder])`
 * **`lengthOfOrder`**: The length of underlying group order in bits.